syncfusion-content/blazor-docs/blazor/card/getting-started.md

 ### Blazor WebAssembly App

-For Blazor WebAssembly App, Refer the theme style sheet from NuGet in the `<head>` of **wwwroot/index.html** file in the client web app.
+For Blazor WebAssembly App, refer the theme style sheet from NuGet in the `<head>` of **wwwroot/index.html** file in the client web app.

 {% tabs %}
 {% highlight cshtml tabtitle="~/index.html" %}